prideout/heman/docs/generate.rst

 .. c:function:: heman_image* heman_generate_simplex_fbm(int width, int height, float frequency, float amplitude, int octaves, float lacunarity, float gain, int seed)

     Sums up a number of noise octaves and returns the result.
-A good starting point is to use a lacunarity of 2.0 and a gain of 0.5, with only 2 or 3 octaves.
+A good starting point is to use `lacunarity` = 2.0, `gain` = 0.5, and `octaves` = 3.

 Islands
 =======

-.. c:function:: heman_image* heman_generate_island_heightmap(int width, int height, int seed)
+.. c:function:: heman_image* heman_generate_island_heightmap(int width, int height, int random_seed)

     High-level function that uses several octaves of simplex noise and a signed distance field to generate an interesting height map.

+    Note that this function creates a "seed point" at the center of the image.
+To have control over the seed point, see :c:data:`heman_generate_archipelago_heightmap`.

 .. image:: _static/island.png
    :width: 256px